snuq/SnuKivyTemplate/Readme.md

 For widgets that can be adjusted with different values such as sliders or smoothsetting widgets, pressing the left/right arrow keys, or left/right on the joystick or gamepad dpad will cause this widget to raise or lower its variable.

-For recycleviews with a lot of elements, it can be benefitial to jump out of the list, press the tab key to immediately jump to the next selectable widget out of the recycleview.
+For recycleviews with a lot of elements, it can be benefitial to jump out of the list, press the tab key to immediately jump to the next selectable widget out of the recycleview, or press shift-tab to jump to the previous selectable widget.

 #### NormalApp.start_keyboard_navigation()
 Calling this (suggested from your app's on_start() function) will tell the app to start listening to keyboard commands for navigating widgets.